-Describe examples of living things that are threatened by changes to environments, e.g. finding patterns in the sounds made by elastic bands of different thicknesses.
+Describe examples of living things that are Pupil can set up comparative and fair tests, e.g. finding patterns in the sounds made by elastic bands of different thicknesses.

 Conclusion/Predictions Pupils can develop investigation further

 Pupil can use evidence to suggest further relevant investigations, e.g. making own instruments, using ideas about pitch and volume.